DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # Choosing a Metadata Standard

 Many standards collect similar information
-Factors to consider:
+Factors to consider (1)
-1. Your data type:
+Your data type:
 - Are you working mainly with GIS data?
 Raster/vector or point data?
 Do you have biological or shoreline information in your dataset?
   - Consider the FGDC Content Standard for Digital Geospatial Metadata with one of its profiles: the Biological Data Profile or the Shoreline Data Profile.
 - Are you working with data retrieved from instruments such as monitoring stations or satellites?
 Are you using geospatial data services such as applications for web-mapping applications or data modeling?